-(Just a few tips: Go somewhere you’ve never been before and don’t watch any tv.
-Reading is fine.
+Go somewhere you’ve never been before.
 If you can, go for at least two nights.
-On the first night, you’ll think you were stupid for taking time away from your life to do this, but by the second you’ll have decompressed and gotten into your groove.
-And bring snacks; brie, apples, and good bread are my go-tos.)
+On the first night, you’ll think you were stupid for taking time away from your life to do this.
+But by the second you’ll have decompressed and gotten into your groove.
+And bring snacks.
+(Brie, apples, and good bread are my go-tos.)

-But if you don’t have that luxury, carve out even just a few hours for yourself if you can.
+If you don’t have that luxury to get away for a couple of days, carve out even just a few hours for yourself if you can.
 The ideal is a few hours by yourself (again, not watching TV–it doesn’t let your mind rest in the right way) outside of your house.
 I have friends who make a deal with their spouse for a few hours along and just hop in the car and drive to a nearby park to read for a few hours.

 You need a break, I guarantee it.
 A real and true, high-quality break.
 Give your brain a chance to do what it does best and let it assimilate and create and ideate while you put your attention elsewhere.
 Both you and your career deserve it.

-Your turn!
 How are you going to give yourself a break?
-What will you do, and when?
-Let me know in the comments below.
+What will you do and when?
+Let us know in the comments below.